klowdee/aws-raw-notes/architecting-accelerator-raw-notes.md

 VPCs are completely isolated, but sometimes need to talk to each other

-To enable VPC peering you need to setup connection between the 2 VPCs.
+To enable VPC peering you need to set up connection between the 2 VPCs.
 It’s a point to point between 2 and only 2 VPCs.
 Peered VPCs cannot have any overlapping CIDR blocks.
 If you have more than more 2 VPCs that you need to connect you need to connect a peering connection between each pair.
 VPC does not support transitive peering.
 Route table comes in to play with peering.
-You get a peering id and put that in the route tables after establishing peering connection
+You get a peering ID and put that in the route tables after establishing peering connection